Fused Softmax

 Compute Kernel

-Our softmax kernel works as follows: each program loads a row of the input matrix X, normalizes it and writes back the result to the output Y.
+Our softmax kernel works as follows: each program loads a set of rows of the input matrix X strided by number of programs, normalizes it and writes back the result to the output Y.

 Note that one important limitation of Triton is that each block must have a power-of-two number of elements, so we need to internally “pad” each row and guard the memory operations properly if we want to handle any possible input shapes: